 However, what is even sadder is that there are so many people who believe those ‘cowboys’.

-Cellulite takes years/decades to develop so it would take at least some weeks/months to be reduced.
+Cellulite takes months, years and even decades to develop so it would take at least some weeks or months to be reduced - not days or hours (😂).

 However, with a course of strong cellulite treatments, a concentrated cellulite cream and/or healthy nutrition/exercise, cellulite can be significantly reduced, for a nicer, smoother figure.